syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/Orientation-Settings-for-GroupView-Item.md

 title: Orientation Settings for GroupView Item
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---
-## Orientation Settings for GroupView Item
+# Orientation Settings for GroupView Item

 The following table lists the properties related to the orientation of GroupView Items.